1915 - Cabinet Approves Proposed NZANS

 Maheno was a Union Steam Ship Company, ship of 5282 tons, length 400 feet, breadth 50 feet.
 The staff consisted of: seven Medical officers, 61 other ranks, one matron (Matron Brooke 1st voyage) and 13 NZANS nurses.

 Patient accommodation was for 340 cot cases.
-During her first voyage she made five trips to Anzac and one back to Southampton in October 1915.
+During her first voyage she made six trips to Mudros and Anzac Cove and one back to Southampton in October 1915.
 Returning to New Zealand in January 1916.

 During the Somme offensive the Maheno made several Channel crossings from Boulogne to England transporting a total of 15,762 patients.